Board, Staff & Faculty

 President, Trustee

 Born and raised in Oakland, Heidi sought out sunny San Diego to obtain her undergraduate degree in Sociology and Criminal Justice with a minor in minority relations.
-She is a litigation partner for a law firm in San Francisco.
+She is an employment attorney conducting workplace investigations throughout California.
 She has served as an active volunteer and board member for the Junior League of San Francisco as well as serving as a board trustee for St. Paul’s Episcopal School.
-Heidi continues to make her home in Oakland and can be found on the weekends at the local farmers markets and rooting for/yelling at the A’s, Raiders and Warriors.
+Heidi proudly continues to make her home in Oakland and can be found on the weekends shopping at local farmers markets, looking for random things to photograph, and rooting for her sports teams.

 Brian Dickerson